 1. Post-Soviet Countries.
 The Academy was founded in 1987 when enormous changes were occurring in countries in Eastern Europe.
-Much has changed since 1991 when the Soviet Union collapsed, and Dr. Richard Rahn has travelled throughout the former Soviet Union in order to report on changes that have occurred.
-Here is a documentary Dr. Rahn produced about the former Soviet Republic of Estonia.
+Much has changed since 1991 when the Soviet Union collapsed, and on June 13, 2020, the Academy conducted a presentation that traces how Poland is attempting to recover from domination by the former Soviet Union.

-2. Webcasts: By means of Internet delivered Webcasts, the Academy provides a public space for discussion of important subjects.
+2. Webcasts: The Academy is focused also on fostering understanding of forces contributing to the high cost and the decline of higher education in the Liberal Arts and how the “dumbing-down” of our educated citizens imperils the future of the United States.
+By means of Internet delivered Webcasts, the Academy provides a public space for discussion of important subjects.
 Here are links to previous Webcasts.

 Please access this link http://www.academydl.com/donate and make a tax exempt donation in support of the American Academy of Distance Learning.